-While you’re here, be sure to check out all the kid-friendly areas in our first floor Children’s area.
-They can listen to a story time or make fun crafts in our Story Time Room; see the schedule here.
+While you’re here, be sure to check out all the kid-friendly areas in our 1st floor Children’s area.
+They can listen to a story time or make fun crafts in our Story Time Room; see the schedule.
 Play with LEGOs, board games or puppets and watch a movie during Open Play in the Story Time Room.
 Play a game of chess/checkers on our custom-made table.
 Create a fun design on our life-sized, custom-made, Lite Brite board.
-Or play fun games on the J Touch – a giant sized touch screen.
+Or play games on the J Touch—a giant touch screen.

 Toddlers can hang out in the board book section with all the cute stuffed animals (on the North wall).
-Older kids can do homework or play games on one of the children’s computers in the Children’s area or play video games in the Gaming Room (ages 9 and under need adult supervision) located on the second floor of the Library.
-In order to use the computers, or play in the Gaming Room, a valid Milwaukee County Library card is needed.
+Older kids can do homework or play games on one of the children’s computers in the Children’s area or play video games in the Gaming Room (ages 12 and under need adult supervision) located on the 2nd floor of the library.
+In order to use the computers or play in the Gaming Room, a valid Milwaukee County Library card is needed.
 In addition, the first time the Gaming Room is used, a Gaming Equipment Agreement form must be filled out (children under the age of 16 will need a parent or guardian to sign).
-Click here for further information and to see a list of the games available.
+Find further information and see a list of the games available.

 Study and Learning Spaces:

-Four Tutor Study Rooms are available in the Children’s area on a first-come, first-serve basis.
-However, the Yellow Tutor Room does require a reservation – reservations can be made up to 1 week in advance, or on the same day.
-Call 414-766-7940 or stop in at the Children’s Reference desk to make a reservation.
+Four Tutor Rooms are available in the Children’s area on a first-come, first-served basis.
+However, the Yellow Tutor Room requires a reservation—reservations can be made up to 1 week in advance, or on the same day.
+Call 414-766-7940 or visit the Children’s Reference desk to make a reservation.